 A Tip For HR Managers From ‘The Bear’

 Hands up if you’ve watched The Bear on Hulu.
 I’m a big fan!
 The show broke a TV record last week when it earned 23 Emmy nominations in the comedy category.
-If you haven’t seen it, it’s about a Michelen-starred chef who returns home to Chicago to take over his brother’s failing sandwich shop.
+If you haven’t seen it, it’s about a Michelin-starred chef who returns home to Chicago to take over his brother’s failing sandwich shop.
 I was a latecomer to The Bear and still haven’t watched season three, but I fell in love with it last season.

 Warning: The next paragraph includes a little spoiler for season two.